Proving Unsatisfiability with Hitting Formulas

-Notice that for \emph{relations} separating $\dagw$ and $\cert$ it is trivial: every lower bound on resolution width for an $O(1)$-CNF formula constitutes a separation that is unachievable for functions (we can only hope for a quadratic separation for functions).
+Notice that we know how to separate $\dagw$ and $\cert$ for \emph{relations}: every lower bound on the resolution width for an $O(1)$-CNF formula constitutes a separation for the corresponding falsified clause search problem.
+Such a separation (constant vs.\ polynomial) is unachievable for functions (we cannot hope for better than quadratic separation for functions as $\dagw(R) \le \cert(R)^2$).
 Can we use ideas from resolution lower bounds to separate $\dagw$ and $\ucert$ (or at least $\cert$)?

 \paragraph{Separate {\hit} and {\hitk{2}}.} With xorification like in Lemma~\ref{lem:xor_dt} this problem can be shown to be equivalent to a simple (if only in the statement!) question in query complexity: separate unambiguous certificate complexity and $2$-unambiguous certificate complexity (where every input has one or two certificates).
 It is known how to separate one-sided versions of these query models \cite{GKY22}, but similarly to the question of {\hit} vs {\res} it is unclear how to extend this to the two-sided case.